kartoza/docker-pg-backup/README.md

  * `WITH_POSTGIS` Kartoza specific, to generate POSTGIS extension along with the restore process
  * `TARGET_ARCHIVE` The full path of the archive to restore

-**Note:** The restore script will try to delete the `TARGET_DB` if it matches an existing database, so make sure you know what you are doing.
+**Note:** The restore script will exit if you try to restore into an existing `TARGET_DB`.
-Then it will create a new one and restore the content from `TARGET_ARCHIVE`

 It is generally a good practice to restore into an empty new database and then manually drop and rename the databases.

-i.e. if your original database is named `gis`, you can restore it into a new database called `gis_restore`

- If you specify these environment variables using docker-compose.yml file, then you can execute a restore process like this:
+After setting up the environment variables in the docker-compose.yml and running it, you can execute the restore by running:

  ```
  docker-compose exec dbbackups /backup-scripts/restore.sh